-A list of questions is mentioned in this Sex Addiction test which relates to life experiences that are common among people who suffer from sex addiction.
-Please read each question carefully, and indicate how often you have experienced the same or similar challenges in the past few months.
+A list of questions is mentioned in this SEX ADDICTION TEST which is related to life experiences that are common among people who have signs of Sex Addiction.
+Please read each question carefully, and indicate how often you have experienced the same or similar signs.

 Questions: